Juiyun2002/Predicting-Mortality-and-Bacteremia-Using-Peripheral-Blood-Smear/README.md

 ## Dataset
 - The file `lab_data` contains structured clinical data with all personally identifiable information removed.
 - The PBS image dataset used in this project is not publicly available.

+## Train CNN models from PBS

+Run `resnet.ipynb` or `densenet.ipynb`.
+The predicted 1, 3, 5, and 7-day mortality outcomes for the testing set will be saved.
+For example, the 1-day mortality predictions and corresponding ground truth from ResNet will be saved as `resnet_1d_pred.npy` and `resnet_1d_labels.npy`, respectively.

-## Train MIL model with PBS and WBC
+## Train MIL models from PBS and WBC

 For mortality prediction, run `MIL_mortality.ipynb`
 - Set `DAYS` to the number of days for predicting mortality